 Some of the popular e-commerce platforms for small businesses in the Philippines are Shopify, Shopline, and OpenCart.
-They make it easy for entrepreneurs to set up their online store and for customers to shop online.
+They make it easy for entrepreneurs to set up an online store and for customers to shop online.

 Ideal for: Online businesses that sell products or services the simpler way.
-If you want to easily build a business online, using third-party ecommerce marketplaces is the way to go.
+If you want to easily build a business online, using third-party e-commerce marketplaces is the way to go.

 These third-party platforms provide more convenience for online sellers because of their huge customer base and readily available payment platforms and delivery services.